kanidm/kanidm/designs/auth.rst

 ==========

 Groups define if they are "always issued" or "requestable".
-All group types define requirements to be fufilled for the request such as auth strength, connection type, auth location etc.
+All group types define requirements to be fulfilled for the request such as auth strength, connection type, auth location etc.

 In the AuthRequest if you specific no groups, you do the 'minimum' auth required by the set of your "always" groups.

 If you do AuthRequest and you request "high", this is now extended into the set of your minimum auth required, which causes potentially more auth steps.
 However